StSchwerdtfeger/Active-Inference-in-R/README.md

   session might be necessary for correct results

 # Next:
 - Simpl.
 Simulation script.
-Around 85% converted so far.
-Got stuck with the functions smp_cross + G_epistemic_value but will get back to it soon again, as I nearly solved it...
+Around 87,5% converted so far.
+I uploaded the incomplete script.
+I think I really got far, and learned a lot from doing this.
+Currently working on the md_dot function, but I am busy until end of January and would like to finish this together with other people and focus more on playing around with the actual matlab scripts.
+  The R script is in general very slow and alot of things could be optimized, probably by using functionals from the apply family instead of loops...